UPDATED: October 1, 2015

 How to Curl Your Wig with No Heat

-In what I must say is the coolest video I've seen today (the effects are great!), you learn how to get a curly wig without using any heat, which may damage your synthetic wig.
+In what I must say is the coolest video I've seen today (the effects are great!), you learn how to curl a synthetic wig without using any heat, which may damage your synthetic wig.
 Using rollers and a blow dryer, the final result is a wig that has luxurious curls, perfect for any glamourous movie or pop star costume.
 (Think Beyonce, Lady Gaga, Britney Spears, and even fictional characters, like Glinda the Good Witch.)

 And last, but not least: